Tanzania Bleu Logo

 Smart Booking Tips

-3. Budget an extra $90-100 per person for return flights to be safe
+3. Budget an extra $90 per person for return flights when booking with smaller charter airlines that might settle these fees separately.

 What This Means for Different Types of Travellers